People's Publishing House (India): History

-From 1943 onwards, PPH started to distribute Soviet Books into India.
-"National Book Agency (NBA)" which was based in Calcutta had started distributing Soviet Books in the year 1945.
-NBA was established by noted Marxist leader Muzaffar Ahmad along with his colleagues "Rebati Burman" and "Suren Kar" in 1939.
-NBA is still functioning in the present day from its historic premises "12 A, Bankim Chatterjee Street, Calcutta".
-Both PPH and NBA were the only distributor of Soviet Books in British India.
+From 1943 onwards, PPH started to distribute Soviet books in India.
+National Book Agency (NBA), which was based in Calcutta, had started distributing Soviet books in 1945.
+NBA was established by noted Marxist leader Muzaffar Ahmad along with his colleagues Rebati Burman and Suren Kar in 1939.
+NBA is still functioning today from its historic premises 12 A, Bankim Chatterjee Street, Calcutta.
+Both PPH and NBA were the only distributor of Soviet books in British India.

-In 1944, PPH published Otto Kunsinen's "Finland Unmasked", which was a 35 pages booklet and available for 6 Annas; Friedrich Engels's "Ludwig Feurbach", and, "New Powers of the Soviet Republics".
-In the same year it also published PC Joshi's booklet "Among Kisan Patriots".
+In 1944, PPH published Otto Kunsinen's Finland Unmasked, which was a 35-page booklet and available for 6 Annas; Friedrich Engels's Ludwig Feurbach; and Molotov's New Powers of the Soviet Republics.
+In the same year it also published PC Joshi's booklet Among Kisan Patriots.

-In 1944 PPH started publication of a two volumes series of "Historical Writings" of Karl Marx and Friedrich Engels.
-It was the first Indian Edition of Marx and Engels's works.
-Volume 1 of this series was published in 1944 while, Volume 2 was published in the year 1945.
-In 1944, PPH also published a 459 pages book titled, "The History of the October Revolution" that was edited by Maxim Gorky, Vyacheslav Molotov, Kliment Voroshilov, Sergei Kirov, Andrei Zhdanov and Joseph Stalin.
-Maxim Gorky's reminiscences "Days with Lenin" was published by PPH in January 1944.
+In 1944 PPH started publication of a two volume series of Historical Writings of Karl Marx and Friedrich Engels.
+It was the first Indian edition of Marx and Engels's works.
+Volume 1 of this series was published in 1944 and volume 2 was published in 1945.
+In 1944, PPH also published a 459-page book titled The History of the October Revolution that was edited by Maxim Gorky, Vyacheslav Molotov, Kliment Voroshilov, Sergei Kirov, Andrei Zhdanov and Joseph Stalin.
+Maxim Gorky's reminiscences Days with Lenin was published by PPH in January 1944.

-Just a few months before the Indian Independence, PPH was organised as a Trust on 12 March 1947, and it became a Private Limited Company.
-In the same year PPH established its branch in Lahore city, which became a big publishing house of Pakistan, after Independence.
-A branch was established in Lucknow as well.
-Another entity was established with the name "People's Book House" in Rangoon city of Burma.
+Just a few months before Indian independence, PPH was organised as a trust on 12 March 1947, and it became a private limited company.
+In the same year PPH established a branch in Lahore city, which became a big publishing house in Pakistan after independence.
+Another branch was established in Lucknow.
+Another entity was established under the name People's Book House in Rangoon city of Burma.